nicholasjng/timeseries-thesis/README.md

 ```
 python -m bin.<script_name>
 ```
-*Notice that the file is run as a module, so no .py should be added at the end.
+*Notice that the file is run as a module, so no .py should be added at the end*.
 For example, for running the `changepoint_detection` script file inside bin, you should type